- Lindsay Collection of Pat Corrigan

 The manuscript collection includes memorabilia, photographs and more than 3,000 letters between members of the Lindsay family and their associates.
 Much of the collection was gathered together by Harry Chaplin, friend and bibliographer of the family.

-To keep up-to-date with our new acquisitions, events, exhibitions and visitors and what the Australian Library of Art staff have been doing please visit our blog.
+To keep up-to-date with new acquisitions, events, and exhibitions visit the John Oxley Library blog.
+To review past activities of the Australian Library of Art visit the ALA blog.